pfdubois/BridgeBidding/source/MajorOpenings.rst

    Invitational Hands

 With an invitational hand and three trump, we bid 1N(forcing) and then bid 3M on our next turn.
-(These are the hands where we did Drury in standard).
+(These are the hands where we did Drury in when we were a passed hand).

 With an invitational hand and |4ormore| trump, we bid 3M immediately.
-(These are the hands where we did Jordan in standard.

-Without a raise we bid as in standard.
+Without a raise, we bid as in standard.

 .. rubric::
    Game-Going Hands